Fully local Reshetikhin-Turaev theories: Introduction

 Our theorems rely on the dualizability properties of fusion and braided fusion categories, established in \cite{dsps, bjs, bjss}.
 The other key input is Kevin Walker's~\cite{Wa} presentation of Reshetikhin-Turaev theories as \emph{fully local anomalous} TQFTs, living on the boundary of $4$-dimensional Crane-Yetter theories; see \cite{haioun} for a modern exposition.
 Specifically, a modular tensor category $T$ generates a fully local, \emph{invertible} $4$-dimensional TQFT of oriented manifolds.
 Invertibility follows from that of~$T$ in the higher Morita category of BFCs, a consequence of \emph{factorizability}~\cite{mug, dgno}.
 The \emph{regular module}, the fusion category~$T$ over~$T$, provides a fully local boundary theory.
 This anomalous presentation of RT theories leads to their description as linear theories in dimensions~$1/2/3$: the vanishing of the respective oriented bordism groups allows one to trade the anomaly for a tangential structure.
 We extend this to dimension~$0$.

 \begin{remark} A promotion of Walker's anomalous presentation to a fully local RT theory was attempted in~\cite{h}.
-However, that construction simply reformulates the anomalous RT theory and loses the manifold invariant: at top level, it gives a line (the Crane-Yetter line) and a vector therein.
+However, that construction simply reformulates the anomalous RT theory, losing the manifold invariant: at top level, it gives a line (the Crane-Yetter line) and a vector therein.
 Extracting the numerical invariant requires a trivialization of the Crane-Yetter line.
 Walker's formulation reduces the problem of point-localizing RT theories \emph{precisely} to the \emph {fully local} trivialization of Crane-Yetter theories.
-This is what we address in our paper. \end{remark}
+This was missed in~\cite{h}, and we address it in our paper. \end{remark}